bdogblue/SnakeGameProject/README.md

 # SnakeGameProject

-My own implementation of the game Snake
+My own implementation of the game Snake in python